- Sustainable Fishing Practices at CVC Parks

 Please note, when closed fishing seasons are in effect, anglers cannot practice catch and release.

-For the full Ontario Fishing Regulations Summary go to the province’s website.
+For the full Ontario Fishing Regulations Summary and most up to date information go to the province’s website.

 Enforcement and Reporting